johnoneworks/seal-microservices/README.md

 - Swashbuckler.AspNetCore: comes preinstalled as default from MSFT, generates Swagger documents
 - Mongo.Driver: used to connect to data store

+### Container Commands

+- docker pull mongo
+- docker run -d -p 27017:27017 --name shopping-mongo mongo
+  - if you have already run this container before
+    - check with docker ps -a
+    - docker start

 ### Notes

 - paths are relative to ```src/Services/Catalog```